ozanyildiz/ozanyildiz.github.io/_posts/2015-03-28-lisp-smile-on-faces.md

 excitement and enthusiasm.
 I couldn’t find an answer at that moment.

 I continued to read the book.
 I was writing the codes in the book to my editor to learn better.
 At some point, the code didn't work.
-There was a function, let's say `elemAt` (the name was different on the book but I couldn’t remember), that takes a list and an index and returns the element in that index.
+There was a function, `elemAt` (the name was different on the book but I couldn’t remember), that takes a list and an index and returns the element in that index.
 I was using Racket, different implementation of Scheme.
 Apparently, the name of the function was different on Racket.
 Then, I thought "Hey, this is not a problem.
-I can write my own `elemAt` and I didn't even feel the need of looking up on the internet to find what is the equivalent of that function on Racket.
+I can write my own `elemAt`" and I didn't even feel the need of looking up on the internet to find what is the equivalent of that function on Racket.
 After some keystrokes, this happened: